A ductless mini-split compressor on the external wall of a home

 Ground-Mounted Mini-Splits

 This style is less likely to have vibration and noise issues causing nuisance and disruption.
-It must be away from plants or other obstructions to ensure good airflow.
+However, it must be positioned away from plants or other obstructions to ensure good airflow.

 Two mini-split compressor units outside a home in snowy conditions